jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/lesson-27-failure-of-engineering-materials-high-rate-phenomena.md

       1. #Mark-F-Horstemeyer's first paper
 7. #Hoppy-Bar can measure all three stress states: compression, tension, and torsional.
 8. Static behavior does not matter.
-   1. Grain scale: fractures
+   1. #microscale: #fracture
-   2. #atomistic-length-scale: dislocations
+   2. #atomistic-length-scale: #dislocations
 9. #dynamic-failure
    1. Bruce Li used this principle to chop through concrete.
-   2.  **[Spallation](spallation.md): nucleates cracks into fracture from new #free-surface at the back side of the material, because the high compression in a small area gets reflected into tension to create these notch roots.**
+   2.  **[Spallation](spallation.md): nucleates cracks into fracture from new free surface at the back side of the material, because the high compression in a small area gets reflected into tension to create these notch roots.**
    3.  **QUIZ!!**
 10. [Pressure wave](pressure-wave.md) faster than material response.
 11. Wave Phenomena